valentingalea/Shuffl/PRIVACY.md

 For the purposes of this Privacy Policy:

-    You means the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.
+    You means the individual accessing or using the Application, or the company, or other legal entity on behalf of which such individual is accessing or using the Application, as applicable.

     We means the authors of the Application

-    Application means the object interaction that this policy covers
+    Application is the material You interact with and the subject of this policy

 ## Collecting and Using Your Personal Data